 Mechatronic systems support the driver and provide feedback about the current vehicle dynamics in modern vehicles.
 Our company is successful in the development auf such mechatronic systems since more than a decade.

-For fast and comfortable dimensioning of electro-mechanical and –hydraulic braking systems we develop models and customer specific tools. we achieve Optimal system behavior by developing innovative control algorithms.
-For example allows our controller for an electro-mechanical brake booster to deliver a brake force requested by the driver, the brake assistant or a vehicle dynamics controller, with high dynamics and precision.
+For fast and comfortable dimensioning of electro-mechanical and –hydraulic braking systems we develop models and customer specific tools.
+We achieve optimal system behavior by developing innovative control algorithms.
+For example, our controller allow for an electro-mechanical brake booster to deliver a brake force requested by the driver, the brake assistant or a vehicle dynamics controller, with high dynamics and precision.

 For modern electrical vehicles we have developed models and software for energy management (recuperation).

-Commercial vehicle models like dSPACE ASM are familiar to us from several projects.
+Commercial vehicle models like dSPACE ASM are familiar to us from numerous projects.